Filter data in a range or table

 Filter a range of data

-2. Click the arrow Filter arrow in the column header, and then click Text Filters or Number Filters.
+Click the arrow in the column header, and then click Text Filters or Number Filters.

 Note: Comparison operators aren't the only way to filter by criteria you set.
 You can choose items from a list or search for data.
 You can even filter data by cell color or font color.